SubhamSatan/GitHub_practise/README.md

 To add the modified File :
 1. git add <file_name>
 2. git add .  -> this will add all modified files directly instead of adding one by one .

+After adding the files to the local system , you have to commit the files to your local repo and then add them to the github software : git push origin main